Pexeso/pgbouncer/README.rst

 PgBouncer with SMP
 ===================

-This is a fork of the pgbouncer repo that adds support for multiprocessing.
+This is a fork of the pgbouncer that adds support for multiprocessing.

 When enabled pgbouncer will fork itself into a manager process and multiple worker processes.
 The manager then waits for new connections on